 OMICS-based drug discovery

 With the emergence of single-cell RNASeq data, we plan to apply this approach to identify compounds that could control cell lineage development or modulate the microenvironment.
 This approach also holds great promise for identifying novel inhibitors for undruggable targets.
-On the technical side, we will develop methods to support de novo drug design using deep reinforcement learning and add interpretable features in the model.
+On the technical side, we will develop methods to support de novo drug design using advanced machine learning.

 Generic placeholder image

 The omics-based drug discovery work could not flourish without an extensive understanding of disease mechanisms.
-Therefore, the second pillar of the lab research focuses on leveraging emerging single-cell RNASeq, spatial transcriptomics, rich bulk gene expression profiles, and advanced machine learnings to discover novel biomarkers and therapeutic targets.
+Therefore, the second pillar of the lab research focuses on leveraging emerging single-cell RNASeq, spatial transcriptomics, rich bulk gene expression profiles, and advanced machine learning to identify novel biomarkers and therapeutic targets.
 We started this endeavor by working with local physicians to predict MODS patients who would need ECMO life support (Shankar, EBioMedicine, 2021).
-We now collect patient blood for scRNASeq in order to delineate cell compositions and cell-cell interactions.
+We currently utilize single-cell omics to delineate cell compositions and cell-cell interactions.

-In addition to the MODS biomarker work, four projects are undergoing: 1) characterizing microenvironment of liver diseases through in silico characterization of bulk tissues and spatial transcriptomics (GitHub), 2) portraying pan-cancer liver metastasis microenvironment (GitHub), 3) discovering bispecific targets for cancer immunotherapy, and 4) predicting surfaceome using multi-modality single cell data and transfer learning.
+In addition to the MODS biomarker work, four projects are undergoing: 1) characterizing microenvironment of liver diseases through in silico characterization of bulk tissues and spatial transcriptomics (GitHub), 2) portraying pan-cancer liver metastasis microenvironment (GitHub), 3) discovering bispecific antibody targets for cancer immunotherapy (GitHub), and 4) predicting surfaceome using single-cell transcriptomics and transfer learning (GitHub).

 Generic placeholder image